Can You Eat With Orthodontic Wax? Dos and Don’ts for Braces Wearers

 Looking for an orthodontist in Kansas City?
 We have 13 convenient locations across the Kansas City metro, spread throughout Overland Park, Olathe, Shawnee, Prairie Village, Ottawa, Lee’s Summit, Raytown, Northland, Blue Springs, Leavenworth, and Lawrence.

 We offer traditional braces and Invisalign for both teens and adults.
 We’ll get you the perfect smile at any age!
 At Fry Orthodontics, your initial exam is free.
-Schedule an in-office orthodontic visit or opt for a virtual visit to get started.
+Schedule an in-office orthodontic visit or call 913.469.9191 to schedule a Video Exam.